xperseguers/t3ext-extractor/Documentation/UsersManual/Index.rst

 """""""""""""""""""

-According to the `IPTC standards <https://www.iptc.org/std/photometadata/documentation/IPTC-CS5-FileInfo-UserGuide_6.pdf>`__, the descriptions of geographic fields contained within the IPTC Core Image section did not clearly distinguish wether the value should be the actual location shown in the image, or the location where the photo was taken.
+According to the `IPTC standards <https://www.iptc.org/std/photometadata/documentation/IPTC-CS5-FileInfo-UserGuide_6.pdf>`__, the descriptions of geographic fields contained within the IPTC Core Image section did not clearly distinguish whether the value should be the actual location shown in the image, or the location where the photo was taken.
 Because most GPS systems, by default, indicate where the photographer was standing, the IPTC standard is now suggesting to use the fields City, Region and Country for the location "shown" in the image, whereas the latitude and longitude will logically be